The Salesforce Checkbox

 When configuring field mappings for a FormAssembly multiple choice field (i.e. radio buttons, dropdown menus, lists, and checkboxes) you will need to define send-as values in your connector.
 The send-as values are the pieces of information that the connector will send over to Salesforce.

 Oftentimes, these send-as values can be record IDs that represent pre-defined values that you have established in Salesforce.
-You can also learn more about send-as values in our video on Building a Form for Salesforce.

 When mapping from a multiple choice field in FormAssembly to Salesforce, it is often easiest to use Salesforce's Picklist or Multi-Select Picklist field types.